Domestic Violence And Animal Abuse

 - Victims’ Perceptions of Abusers’ Behavior: Throughout the stories, victims relayed several common beliefs about why abusers harm companion animals, including as a means of discipline, due to jealousy over the strong bond between victim and animals, due to problems in the abuser’s childhood, and due to excessive alcohol use.

 - Support for Victims and Companion Animals: Victims frequently noted that they did not believe police took claims of companion animal abuse seriously, and the author cites a recent police inspection report in the UK that supports such claims.
 Additionally, victims stated that there was a lack of services for victims who have pets and many said that they would not seek shelter if they had to leave their pets behind.

 All of the identified themes provide valuable information, as well as a stepping off point for further research into the link between domestic violence and animal abuse.
 The author also makes several recommendations that may be of interest to advocates.
 She suggests that both the police and policymakers work with animal welfare organizations to increase public awareness of the link between domestic violence and animal abuse and encourage domestic victims to come forward to report animal abuse.
-Moreover, to provide training for domestic violence workers to recognize animal abuse and provide joint resources to help get both human and animal victims of abuse to safety.
+Moreover, there should be training for domestic violence workers to recognize animal abuse and provide joint resources to help get both human and animal victims of abuse to safety.